TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 Inside, there is a `active.htb` directory with a lot of subdirectories and files.

-To enumerate further, we download all to our local machine.
+To further enumerate its contents, we download everything to our local machine.

 <br />